giovannypietro/poi/SCHEMA.md

 - New object types can be introduced
 - Version numbers allow for schema evolution
 - Unknown fields should be preserved during processing

+## Cryptographic Binding

+### Agent Lineage Binding
+The ICP signature creates a cryptographic binding between:
+1. **Capability Scope**: What actions and resources are permitted
+2. **Agent Chain**: The specific sequence of agents authorized to use these capabilities
+3. **Temporal Constraints**: When the capabilities are valid
+4. **Context**: Risk assessment and policy compliance

+This binding ensures that:
+- Capabilities cannot be transferred to unauthorized agents
+- Agent lineage changes invalidate the receipt
+- Scope modifications break the signature
+- Temporal constraints are cryptographically enforced

 ## Example Usage